Venison stew in a rich port and red wine sauce, loaded with swede and carrot to highlight the sweet tones and finished with suet dumplings.

 It is lean and gently flavoured but still bold enough to stand up to the port wine we use to base our sauce on.

-Nothing quite tastes like it, but alternatives that will point your dish in a similar direction are Madeira, Marsala and sherry.
+Port has a rich, bold almost sweet flavour, nothing quite tastes like it.
+But alternatives that will point your dish in a similar direction are Madeira, Marsala and sherry.

 Can I use dried thyme?